“Delicious autumn! My very soul is wedded to it, and if I were a bird I would fly about the earth seeking the successive autumns.” – George Eliot

 The “Fashion Snoops” at ConnectFashion.com identify six key palettes for the coming months.
 “Terrain, saturated earth colors make the most influential mark, notably due to the comeback of brown tones.
 Frontier neutrals are notably darker than before,” they say, while Impulse offers a vibrant palette of brights” and mystery offers jewel tones, with burgundy and cyan at the forefront.”
 It is good to be reassured that “nostalgia mid-tones are decidedly more vibrant.”

 In case you were wondering about the Fashion Snoops’ use of the word “terrain,” there’s an effort at clarification: “as the name implies, terrain yields a complete palette of saturated earth tones,” with brown making a “major comeback,” along with and warmer tones like cognac and coppertone.
+A combination of beige matched with tan or bronze tones would also further that aesthetic.
 Keep in mind that “both camel and toffee are key to the Terrain palette, positioned as influential outerwear colors,” and that “marigold yellow and red rust add a spice component.”
 Oh, and one last thing: “greens are also leveraged, from an olive base to light pea.”

 If all this is too confusing, it’s reassuring to know that Stylecaster.com has declared “the biggest trend” observed during Fashion Week in New York City recently “appeared to be not really paying attention to the season at all.
 Blame it on the exceptionally warm weather most of the U.S. faced this winter, but nearly every designer presented fall collections that felt springlike in nature-slinky slip dresses, billowy off-the-shoulder tops, florals, and strapless tops.”